12 Consumer Discretionary Stocks Moving In Tuesday's Pre-Market Session - Benzinga

 Gainers

-- Future FinTech Gr FTFT stock increased by 6.5% to $0.72 during Tuesday's pre-market session.
-The market value of their outstanding shares is at $50.4 million.
+- Yunhong CTI CTIB shares rose 20.3% to $1.1 during Tuesday's pre-market session.
+The market value of their outstanding shares is at $6.5 million.

-- Rover Group ROVR stock moved upwards by 4.84% to $6.49.
-The market value of their outstanding shares is at $1.1 billion.
+- Big 5 Sporting Goods BGFV shares rose 5.01% to $15.92.
+The market value of their outstanding shares is at $355.6 million.
+As per the news, the Q1 earnings report came out today.

 Losers